ohata-toast/EasyCache/en/overview.md

 * A Redis server that can be created instantly when you want.
 * You can use management features.
+* You can use replication group securely using certificates.

 ### Monitoring